avioli/harvester-bot/README.md

 __This is a work in progress.__

-This is a Slack bot that connects a team to Harvester app.
+This is a Slack bot that connects a team to Harvest app.

 Uses node and botkit _(which is awesome)_.